 Nicole Fillion-Robin is a solution-focused practitioner who believes in meeting patients where they are and helping them live as they aspire to.
 After working in the non-profit sector for almost a decade, she found acupuncture as a solution for her own chronic health problems and was immediately drawn to it.
-Her specialties include gastrointestinal health, hospice, mental health and pain management.
+Her specialties include gastrointestinal health, hospice, women's health and pain management.

 She completed her studies and approximately 1,000 supervised clinical hours at AOMA Graduate School of Integrative Medicine (Austin, TX) and Chengdu TCM Hospital (Sichuan, China), as well as providing care at Austin Recovery Center, Seton McCarthy Community Health Center, and Kerrville Folk Festival.

 She has taught community Qigong classes at Seton McCarthy Community Clinic and AOMA's campus, and loves introducing patients to mind-body movements they can use at home.

 She co-creates an online wellness series called "How the Heck?" with Jenna Valentine of www.valentinecare.com.

 Battlefield Acupuncture Certified